roneyyb/react-native-collapsible-pages/README.md

 # react-native-collapsible-pages

-Collapsible pages on the same screen with primary and secodary view
+Collapsible pages on the same screen with primary and secodary view.
+This is a complex component where you can provide primary and secondary view.
+Where primaryView transition to seondaryView and vice versa.
+Hardware back and Scrolling is handled as well.
+You can provide different height in each data and it will internally automatically handle every thing for you.

 ## Installation